ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 ![Cascade Example](../Ad05/Images/Cascade.jpg)

-Depending on the needs can a cascadecontroller be equipped with multiple help controllers.
+Depending on the needs a cascade controller can be equipped with multiple help controllers.
 Consequently you could place multiple help/follow controllers behind a head controller.

 ### Ratio controller

 The ratio controller has just like a cascade controller a head controller and a help- or follow controller.
-The intention is to have multiple prcesunits in a constant ratio.
+The intention is to have multiple processunits in a constant ratio.
 The ratio controller gets used mostly for controlling 2 flow streams, between these 2 flow streams a determined ratio needs to be present.

-The simplest example of a ratio controller is for example the gas and airsupply in a gas incinerator.
+The simplest example of a ratio controller is for example the gas and air supply in a gas incinerator.
 The head controller controls the amount of gas, depending on the desired oven temperature.
 The help or follow controller gets controlled by the actual value of the head controller which then controls the amount of air.

 ![Ratio Example](../Ad05/Images/Ratio.jpg)